thoughtbot/flightdeck/aws/sns-sentry-delivery/README.md

 # AlertManager Deliery Module

-A module to deliver AlertManger messages to one of the selected endpoints.
-Available endpoints are Opsgenie and Sentry.
+A module to deliver messages from SNS to Sentry.

-Creates SNS topics for different sources and alert severity levels.
-Topic contents are encrypted at rest using KMS.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements